Shaping Your Future With Digital Security: Passwords

 “Password Changes are Recommended Every 90 Days.”

-Password changes are recommended every 90 days By doing so, you will dramatically decrease the chances of your account getting breached.
-Getting in the routine of changing your password will help to keep cyberbullies guessing, and make sure that no one can gain access to a personal account that may contain personal information and documents.
+Password changes are recommended every 90 days.
+By doing so, you will dramatically decrease the chances of your account getting breached.
+Getting in the routine of changing your password will help to keep cyberbullies guessing, and make sure that no one can gain access to your personal account.

 Changing your passwords on a routine basis will be your best bet when trying to avoid data breaches and hacks.
 For example, if a hacker were to gain access to any of your bank accounts, they could use it to make transfers into their own account.
 Or if someone were to acquire your email password they could monitor or interfere with your online communications.